-A customer persona acts as a guide for developing content that answers the target audience’s questions.
+A customer persona serves as a roadmap for crafting content that addresses your target audience’s concerns.

-This helps to create content that offers customers solutions and encourages them through the sales funnel.
+By doing so, you can create content that provides solutions for your customers and nudges them down the sales funnel.

 Understanding who the customers are and what stage they are in is only part of the content creation strategy.
 Marketers also need to know what purpose the content serves.